la2050/archive/_projects/2016/volunteer-and-be-a-part-of-the-solution-to-family-homelessness.md

   place to connect, engage, and empower people from different ethnic, cultural and socioeconomic backgrounds.
 In order to expand and work with 100 families in 2017, we need volunteers.
+project_proposal_impact:
+  - Social & emotional support
+  - Rates of volunteerism
+  - >-
+    Transit-accessible housing and employment (the share of housing units and percentage of jobs that are located within a half-mile of transit)
 category: connect
 body_class: tangerine